Brighton Travel Guide

 - Visit off-season – The summer is when Brighton comes to life but visiting from October to April will save you money.

-- Visit the parks – Brighton is home to many parks so unwind and relax in these beautiful gardens, especially during the summer time.
+- Visit the parks – Brighton is home to many parks so unwind and relax in these beautiful gardens, especially during the summertime.
+For a unique walk with great views, enjoy the Seven Sisters Walk, with options for all fitness levels.

 - Use the bus – If you intend on using the public buses to get around, you can pick up a Discover Ticker for £9.